 Solo concerts/Group performance/studio recording

 Students will be working towards a solo performance towards the end of term 2 and all 2nd year students participate in a studio recording and concert in Terms 3 and 4 (click here for concert feedback from parents).
 These are not only fun for students, but also stimulate practice at home.
 Over time students develop confidence performing in front of an audience.
 In preparation for the Term 4 concert, there will be two weeks of rehearsals instead of regular lessons.
-Please note that new beginning students do not yet participate in the studio recording in their first year, but will be encouraged by their teacher to perform in their class room during term 4.
+Please note that only continuing students grade 4 and up participate in the studio recording and concert, grade 2 and 3 students will be encouraged by their teacher to perform in their class room during term 4.

 Your child needs to have an instrument for practice at home.
 Progress is slow without home practice.
 This website has information about purchasing instruments.

 You will receive an invoice early each term, payable in advance a few weeks later.
 Scroll down for our payment policy.

 Our approach to music teaching is student led – find out how and what students learn most easily and use this as a springboard for further learning.
 Our first objective is to make playing music enjoyable.
 Initially there is little emphasis on the ‘brainless scale playing’ that we may remember from our childhood.
 Scales and chords will naturally come up through the choices students make.
 Music theory focuses on discovering how simple the basics of keys, scales and harmony actually are.
 Music exams can be undertaken after a minimum of 2 years of lessons.
+Please contact us if you’d like your child to do exams.
 Ensemble and individual public performances and a CD recording or class room performances for beginning students towards the end of the year are special features of the program.
 You will receive a progress report for your child at the beginning of second and fourth term.

 What instrument to choose?